 What is it?
 I have jaw pain, clicking or popping sound from jaw, misaligned teeth (overbite, underbite, or crossbite) and difficulty talking.
 The foll

 End to end bite: The end to end bite is not a natural, "normal" bite, but there are several people with such a bite.
 It is not the most functional, healthy type of bite, but correction may involve orthodontics and oral surgery.
 You may want more than one opinion if you consider any treatment.
 Unfortunately an end to end bite is like walking on your tip toes all the time, which can create some TMJ/TMD issues. ...Read moreSee 6 more doctor answers

 Is an underbite harder to fix with braces than an overbite?
 I've always had an underbite, but my parents never took me to see an orthodontist as a kid.
-Now that I'm an adult, I would like to get this corrected with braces.
+Now that i'm an adult, i would like to get this corrected with braces.
 I'm just wondering if it's harde

 Many : Many underbites have a skeletal component, meaning that the jaws as well as the teeth are mal aligned.
 In those cases, simply aligning the teeth will not correct the problem.
 However, some underbites, sometimes call pseudo-class iii malocclusions, do not have a skeletal component and can be corrected very nicely with braces alone.
 Your orthodontist can do a simple analysis to diagnose your underbite and advise a treatment plan. ...Read moreSee 6 more doctor answers

 Which plan is better and why for 8yr old Class II overbite w/ mild crossbite?
 Expander, 12mo of headgear, partial braces or braces 3-6mo & KOI

 Are braces medically needed for my son's diagnosis: 35% vertical overbite, class 1 malocclussion, moderate misalignment of upper and lower cuspids?